turingschool/curriculum/source/topics/vagrant_setup.markdown

 PostgreSQL is the database of choice in the Ruby community.
 Let's get it installed with apt:

 {% terminal %}
-$ sudo apt-get install postgresql
+$ sudo apt-get install postgresql libpq-dev
 {% endterminal %}

 #### Creating the Database Instance & Adding a User